 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.
 MSU's endowment was valued at $126.5 million in 2021, compared to a national average of $905 million.
-The school spends $7,521 for each full-time student enrolled.
+For each full-time student, MSU spends about $7,521 a year.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.
 MSU meets 69% of the demonstrated financial need for undergraduates.
 The average financial aid package for a full-time, first-year student is around $12,187 a year.

-Graduates in the class of 2021 had an average of $26,975 in student loans per borrower.
+In 2020, students graduated with an average of $26,975 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 The 2022-2023 FAFSA Opened on October 1st, 2021

 Learn more about Tuition and Financial Aid at MSU.
 Based on this information, how does MSU sound?
-Remember, a school that is perfect for one person may not be the right school for someone else!
+Remember, a school that is perfect for one person may be a terrible fit for another!
 So ask yourself: Is MSU a good school for you?

 If Montana State University seems like a school you want to apply to, click the heart button to save it to your college list.